 Facilitating e-veterinary certification based on single window system

-The overall goal of this Project was to assist developing countries by facilitating their understanding and potential use of e-veterinary certification to better engage in international trade of animals and animal products through information sharing, country visits by experts, and providing information on what other international organisations are doing in relation to e-veterinary certification.
+This project aimed to assist developing countries with learning about e-veterinary certification.
+The purpose of this was to promote better engagement in the international trade of animals and animal products through sharing information, country visits by experts and providing information on what other international organizations are doing with regards to e-veterinary certification.

-Given the lack of comprehensive information about the state of play of implementation of e-veterinary certification, the Project was designed and conducted to identify the basic features of currently-operating systems, including technical details, the drivers for introducing e-certification (e.g. economic development, trade facilitation, enhancing regulatory controls), and challenges in overcoming the hurdles preventing widespread use.
+Given the lack of comprehensive information about using e-veterinary certification, the project was designed to identify the basic features of operating systems that are in place.
+These include: technical details, motivations for introducing e-certification (for example, economic development, trade facilitation and enhancing regulatory controls), and responding to challenges that prevent widespread use.

-Considering the desirability of establishing a streamlined border processes (including, as appropriate, single window systems) compatible with e-veterinary certification, a survey was developed to include an additional element regarding the state of play of implementation of streamlined regulatory processes for cross-border trade.
-The Project also considered issues of e-certification in other SPS areas to enable a clear picture on trade facilitation.
-Based on the review of these documents and other relevant information, a set of recommendations for the OIE, its Member Countries, and other relevant stakeholders, including resource partners were developed.
+Considering the desirability of establishing streamlined border processes compatible with e-veterinary certification (including, as appropriate, a single window system), a survey was developed to gauge how streamlined regulatory processes for cross-border trade are being implemented.
+The project also considered issues of e-certification in other SPS areas to provide a clear picture on trade facilitation.
+Based on the review of these documents and other relevant information, a set of recommendations for the WOAH, its member countries and other relevant stakeholders, including resource partners, was developed.

 More information about the findings of the project and the final report is availabe here